yabok/yasl/README.md

 output> 59
 ```

-NOTE: SDS Low level API uses cammelCase in order to warn you that you are playing with fire.
+NOTE: SDS Low level API uses camelCase in order to warn you that you are playing with fire.

 Manual modifications of SDS strings
 ---